 Graduate Staff Assistants

 The IAS Graduate Office staff includes two Graduate Staff Assistants (GSAs) who are responsible for a variety of activities that contribute to the successful operation of the graduate programs.
 These activities involve spoken and written communication, web and print media, event planning, and travel to local recruiting fairs.
 The GSAs work closely with the IAS Graduate Office staff.
 The position lasts for one academic year at 20 hours per week and requires occasional evening and weekend work, a Washington State driver's license, and full-time enrollment.
 Benefits include a full tuition waiver for one academic year, a monthly stipend, and medical/dental insurance.
-Cultural Studies and Policy Studies students are eligible to apply.
-Preference is given to second-year Cultural Studies and Policy Studies students, and students are invited to apply during Spring Quarter to serve the following academic year.
+IAS graduate students are eligible to apply: Applications are called for early in Spring Quarter for positions that serve the following academic year.

 [Back to top]